Homebrew/legacy-homebrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

 *   [homebrew/x11](https://github.com/Homebrew/homebrew-x11): Formulae with hard X11 dependencies.

-`brew search` looks in these main taps and as well in [Homebrew/homebrew](https://github.com/Homebrew/homebrew).
+`brew search` looks in these main taps as well as in [Homebrew/core](https://github.com/Homebrew/homebrew-core).
 So don't worry about missing stuff.
 We will add other taps to the search as they become well maintained and popular.

 You can be added as a maintainer for one of the Homebrew organization taps and aid the project!
 If you are interested write to our list: homebrew-discuss@googlegroups.com.
 We want your help!